imbingz/5-Day-Weather-Forecast-APP/README.md

 <a name="Credits"></a>
 ### 8. Credits:
-It is not possible to complete this project without the coding online communities and recources such as stackoverflow, mozilla developer network and the following teams.
+It is not possible to complete this project without the coding online communities and recources such as stackoverflow.com, mozilla developer network and the following teams.

 [Mozilla HTML5 Guide](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)<br>